The Integrity of the Word

 Hebrews 12:2 looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

-• I used to wonder how we could look unto Jesus.
-Then, when I found that the Word and Jesus were one, I knew that by looking into the Word and acting on it, I brought Jesus on the scene instantly.
-And when I knew how faith is perfected by our acting on the Word, letting the Word loose in us, to live in us, dominate us, rule us, I had found the secret.
+The Word and Jesus are one, by looking into the Word and acting on it, Christ is manifested in us.
+Faith is perfected by our acting on the Word, letting the Word loose in us, to live in us, dominate us, rule us, this is the secret of victorious living.

 Because if thou shalt confess with thy mouth Jesus as Lord…with the mouth confession is made unto salvation.
 (Romans 10:9, 10)

-• It is the Word in my lips that counts.
-The Word becomes a living thing in the lips of the believer; it brings the unsaved man under conviction; it gives him faith to act on the Word; it causes the believer to “trust in the LORD with all [his] heart” (Proverbs 3:5 KJV).
+It is the Word in our mouth that counts.
+The Word becomes a living thing in the lips of the believer; it brings the unsaved person under conviction; it gives them faith to act on the Word; it causes the believer to “trust in the LORD with all [his] heart” (Proverbs 3:5).

 FEEDING ON THE WORD

-• Matthew 4:4: “Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.”
+Matthew 4:4: “‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.

 HOW MUCH DO YOU REMEMBER?